eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 Topics are post-fixed with an encoding.
 Encodings define how the payload of a gossipsub message is encoded.

 ssz_snappy - All objects are SSZ-encoded and then compressed with Snappy block compression.
-Example: The user_ops_with_entry_point topic string of the canonical mempool is /account_abstraction/<mempool_id>/user_ops_with_entry_point/ssz_snappy, the <mempool_id> is `TBD` (the IPFS hash of the mempool JSON file) and the data field of a gossipsub message is an UserOpsWithEntryPoiint that has been SSZ-encoded and then compressed with Snappy.
+Example: The user_ops_with_entry_point topic string of the canonical mempool is /account_abstraction/<mempool_id>/user_ops_with_entry_point/ssz_snappy, the <mempool_id> is `TBD` (the IPFS hash of the mempool JSON file) and the data field of a gossipsub message is a UserOpsWithEntryPoint that has been SSZ-encoded and then compressed with Snappy.
 Snappy has two formats: "block" and "frames" (streaming).
 Gossip messages remain relatively small (100s of bytes to 100s of kilobytes) so basic snappy block compression is used to avoid the additional overhead associated with snappy frames.

 Implementations MUST use a single encoding for gossip.
 Changing an encoding will require coordination between participating implementations.